wp-plugins/easy-heads-up-bar/readme.txt

  * **A:** Yes.

 * **Q:** Is it Possible to remove the line under bar?
- * **A:** Yes, just set the color of the line to the same color as the bar's background.
+ * **A:** Yes, in the bar's edit screen set the color option of the line to the same color as the bar's background.

 * **Q:** Can the bar remain at the top of the screen when I scroll?
  * **A:** Not right now, this may be added later.
-But there is nothing stopping you from achiving this effect by adding a bit of CSS to your theme.
+But there is nothing stopping you from archiving this effect by adding a bit of CSS to your theme.
 You can target the bar using it's ID *#ehu-bar*

 * Feel free to ask any questions you may have at the [Support Forum](http://wordpress.org/support/plugin/easy-heads-up-bar)